bodmandao/celo-DID/README.md

 - **Delete Identity Confirmation:** Users are asked to confirm before deleting an identity, preventing accidental deletions.

+### Identity Operations

+- **Create Identity**: Users can easily create new identities by providing their name and age.

+- **Update Identity**: Modify your identity details, such as name and age, as needed.

+- **Verify Identity**: Securely verify your identity on the blockchain.

+- **Revoke Identity**: Revoke access to your identity when necessary, ensuring control over your information.

+- **Delete Identity**: Permanently delete your identity when it's no longer needed.

 ## Demo

 Visit the [Celo DID App](https://celo-did.vercel.app/) to explore the features.